smv8960/tmcmerchant/README.md

 ### Sign up page is divided into 3 subpart a.Your Info b.Input Credential c.Cart Info

-### 4. After login merchant will redirected  to his profile where he can seethe description and images uploaded by him,
+### 4. After login merchant will redirected  to his profile where he can see the description and images uploaded by him,
 ### 5.Every merchant profile have a location button at the bottom, which will open Google maps and provide the location of the merchant , after this you can start navigation
 ### 6. After starting navigation you can proceed to the destination.
 ### 7. We Also provide a app drawer, which appear on swip L to R, which provide option to Sign out of the app.